stacks-network/docs/src/pages/build-apps/guides/data-storage.md

 The `putFile` method returns the URL where the the file can be retrieved from the user's Gaia hub, as used here to set the value of `fileUrl`.

--> Note that you'll need to save an entirely new string of modified data using `putFile` with the same `fileName` every time you want to update a record.
+-> You'll need to save an entirely new string of modified data using `putFile` with the same `fileName` every time you want to update a record.
 There is no separate update method.

 ## Get data for session user